RadarOcc: Robust 3D Occupancy Prediction with 4D Imaging Radar: Introduction

 Motivated by the outlined challenges, we introduce a novel approach, {\sysname}, specifically tailored for 4DRT-based 3D occupancy prediction.
 To address the computational and memory demands, our method initially reduces the data volume of 4DRTs through the encoding of Doppler bins descriptors and implementing spatial sparsification in the preprocessing stages.
 Our technique features sidelobe-aware spatial sparsification to minimize the interference scattered across azimuth and elevation axes, which is further refined through range-wise self-attention mechanisms.
 Importantly, we observed the typical conversion of spherical RTs to Cartesian data volumes, which often incurs non-negligible interpolation errors.
 Instead, we directly encode spatial features in spherical coordinates and seamlessly aggregate them using learnable voxel queries defined in Cartesian coordinates.
 Our approach further employs 3D sparse convolutions and deformable attention~\cite{zhu2020deformable} for efficient feature encoding and aggregation. {\sysname} is benchmarked on the K-Radar dataset~\cite{paek2022k} against state-of-the-art methods across various modalities, demonstrating the promising performance in radar-based 3D occupancy prediction.
 Comprehensive experiment results validate its comparable performance to the camera and LiDAR solutions.
 A qualitative assessment further validates the superior robustness of 4D radar data under adverse weather conditions, establishing its capability for all-weather 3D occupancy prediction.
 The contributions of this work are three-fold:

 \begin{itemize} \item Introduction of the first-of-it-kind method, {\sysname}, for 4D radar-based 3D occupancy prediction in autonomous driving.
 We recognize the limitation of radar point clouds in reserving critical raw signals and advocate the usage of 4DRT for occupancy perception. \item Development of a novel pipeline with techniques to cope with challenges accompanying 4DRTs, including reducing large data volume, mitigating sidelobes measurements and interpolation-free feature encoding and aggregation. \item Extensive experiments on the K-Radar dataset, benchmarking state-of-the-art methods based on different modalities, and validating the competitive performance of {\sysname} and its robustness against adverse weather.
-Our code will be made public upon acceptance. \end{itemize}
+We release our code and model at \url{https://github.com/Toytiny/RadarOcc}. \end{itemize}